isirode/DrawingLines2D/DEVELOPER.md

     - [ ] Controller
     - [ ] Touch

+- [ ] Camera / controllers
+  - [x] Free movement
+    - ❗ You need to set the virtual camera's Aim to "Do nothing" to freeze the rotation of the camera
+      - Otherwise the LineRenderer will bug
+      - It seems that they are other way to achieve the same things

 - [ ] Networking
   - [ ] Provide a networked controller
     - [x] Basic setup